dagster-io/dagster/docs/docs-beta/docs/guides/ingestion-transformation/transform-dbt.md

 dbt init jaffle_shop
 ```

-Make sure to select **duckdb** as your database when prompted.
+Make sure to select **DuckDB** as your database when prompted.
 This will create a dbt project with the following structure:

 ```
 ├── README.md